Group-24-VDSL/Grocery-Galleria/README.md

-# frameworks
+# framework-core
-Frameworks for the group project.
+Framework Core of the group project